Key Event & Letter

 This event was held to mark the establishment and handover of funds from Towards a Just Society Fund to Koondee Woonga-gat Toor-rong, a new Aboriginal and Torres Strait Islander Community-Led Fund.

 It began at the offices of the Australian Communities Foundation in Wellington Parade, East Melbourne and involved walking over to the scar tree by the MCG for a special handover ceremony.
 Aunty Diane Kerr provided a Welcome to Country and Hayden Raysmith (AM) was the master of ceremonies.
-In the audience were representatives of the Australian Communities Foundation, the Fellowship for Indigenous Leadership and Woor-Dungin as well family representatives and contributors to the Towards A Just Society Fund and the Board of Koondee Woonga-gat Toor-rong.
+In the audience were representatives of the Australian Communities Foundation, the Fellowship for Indigenous Leadership and Woor-Dungin as well family representatives and contributors to the Towards A Just Society Fund and the Advisory Group of Koondee Woonga-gat Toor-rong.

-Julia Spindler, the co-founder (with her late husband, Sid Spindler) of Towards a Just Society Fund, read a letter announcing the transfer and a copy was received with pleasure by Terori Hareko-Samios on behalf of the Koondee Woonga-gat Board.
+Julia Spindler, the co-founder (with her late husband, Sid Spindler) of Towards a Just Society Fund, read a letter announcing the transfer and a copy was received with pleasure by Terori Hareko-Samios on behalf of the Koondee Woonga-gat Advisory Group.
 Acknowledged in the process also were the significant contributions to the new entity by the BB and A Miller, and Williams sub-funds and the estate of the late Les Dalton amongst other supporters.
 A lovely atmosphere of good will and optimism was felt by everyone, with the ceremony dignified by the enduring presence of the ancient scar tree.